Pandemic good Samaritan faces hefty tax bill for his efforts

 “It became dramatically bigger than I thought,” he said.
 “My original goal was to raise $200 to help one family with groceries.
 I was already doubting myself when I set that up, that people in town are not going to want to pay for someone else’s groceries.”

 In January, Facebook sent Goffinet a 1099 form that stated he owed taxes on the money he had raised.
-Facebook warns users that money generated from a fundraiser on the social medial platform may be taxable if more than $20,000 is raised and that a 1099 tax form will be issued.
+Facebook warns users that money generated from a fundraiser on the social media platform may be taxable if more than $20,000 is raised and that a 1099 tax form will be issued.

 “I was so shocked,” Goffinet told the Courant.
 “When I think about the mental spot I was in at the end of January, coming off a second fundraiser that was quite a lot of work — busy weekends coordinating Thanksgiving, holiday gifts — to get what I perceived as a bill in the mail for $16,000 was just shocking.’′